 (5) If, within 6 months after the day on which an interim placement arrangement is made, the interim carer is approved under regulation 4(1), then, on and from the date of approval, the interim placement arrangement is taken to be a placement arrangement made under section 79(2)(a)(i).

 [Regulation 4A inserted: SL 2022/49 r.
 5.]

+4AA.
+Prescribed offices and positions (Act s.
+124A departmental officer)

+For the purposes of paragraph (a)(ii) of the definition of departmental officer in section 124A, each of the following offices or positions is prescribed —

+(a) family support officer;

+(b) cook in a secure care facility;

+(c) any office or position to which a person is appointed on a casual employment basis under the Public Sector Management Act 1994 section 100(2) by the employing authority of the Department.

+[Regulation 4AA inserted: SL 2023/179 r.
+4.]

 4B.
 Prescribed course (Act s.
 124A teacher)